 Zero Plus Architecture created this cozy Forest Cabin to provide homely atmosphere to the inhabitants away from urban cities.
 Carefully planned, this cool cabin in woods is located in Washington-area and designed to complement its environment without any negative impact on nature.

-The forest home features wood for warmth and expansive glazing to overlook surrounding views, forming never ending bond with environment.
+The forest home features wood for warmth and expansive glazing to overlook surrounding views, forming a never-ending bond with the environment.

 # Glass House in Forest

-Architect Alejandro Sanchez Garcia has built this stunning Glass House in the middle of lush green forest landscape.
-Exterior is made from concrete, wood and glass panels, making it a wonderful abode that grabs attention of the viewers.
+Architect Alejandro Sanchez Garcia has built this stunning Glass House in the middle of the lush green forest landscape.
+The exterior is made of concrete, wood and glass panels, making it a wonderful abode that grabs the attention of the viewers.